sharetribe/flex-docs/src/docs/cookbook-manage/implement-delete-user/index.md

   export { default as EditListingAvailabilityForm } from './EditListingAvailabilityForm/EditListingAvailabilityForm';
 ```

-Now that the DeleteAccountForm component exists, you can implement it
+Now that the DeleteAccountForm component exists, implement it
 into the DeleteAccountPage template you downloaded earlier.

 ```shell